-The mission of the Sociology Program is to engage in the empirical study of society and social behavior, enabling students to understand their social world, to recognize the forces of change operative within it, and to critique conditions affecting social life.
+The mission of the Sociology Program is to engage students in the empirical study of society and social behavior, enabling students to understand their social world, to recognize the forces of change operative within it, and to critique conditions affecting social life.

 The goals of the Sociology Program are: